 The availability of multiple telecommunications and on-site options for retrieving data also allows systems to be customized to meet exact needs.
 Off-the-shelf telecommunications options include satellite (DCP), radio, telephone, cellphone, and voice-synthesized phone.
 Systems can be programmed to send alarms or report site conditions by calling out to computers, phones, radios, or pagers.
 Real-time or historical data can be displayed or processed with Campbell Scientific software.
 Data can also be exported as ASCII files for further processing by spreadsheets, databases, or analysis programs.

-Number of FAQs related to Surface Water: 1
+Number of FAQs related to Surface Water Monitoring Instrumentation: 1

 Most Campbell Scientific systems are built from individual components.
 This provides maximum flexibility for our customers, but it does not lend itself to pricing a "typical" system.
 Contact Campbell Scientific for assistance in pricing a system to meet the unique needs of the application.